AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

 * Introduces potential random failures complicated to analyze
 * Increase the complexity of the data structures
-* May decrease the performances of the application
+* May decrease the performance of the application

    - Dereferences are slightly more expensive than direct access
    - Allocations are a lot more expensive than stacking objects